Azure Devops Terraform Modules Monorepo

 The Solution

 Getting this Azure DevOps-powered solution up and running wasn’t a walk in the park.
 I faced hurdles like missing runtime variables and difficulties passing data from pull requests to pipeline runs after merging.
-I’ve tackled similar challenges before and conquered these by making calls to the Azure DevOps API.
+I’ve tackled similar challenges before and overcame these by making calls to the Azure DevOps API.

 The solution is composed of the main .pipelines/ci.yaml, a pull request template, and three stage templates in the .pipelines/templates directory.
-This modular approach makes the pipeline easy to maintain, and you can effortlessly customize it by adding the tools you prefer.
+This modular approach makes the pipeline easy to maintain, and you can customize it by adding the tools you prefer.

 You can find the repository with the pipelines code here: Terraform Modules Monorepo on Azure DevOps